Live ?!*@ Like a Suicide

-Live ?!*@ Like a Suicide is a four-track EP by American hard rock band Guns N' Roses, released on December 16, 1986, on the UZI Suicide record label.
+Live ?!★꩜ Like a Suicide is an EP by American hard rock band Guns N' Roses, released on December 16, 1986, on the UZI Suicide record label.
 When referred to by band members, they have simply called the EP Live Like a Suicide.
+It is a faux live recording, with crowd noises added in the studio, as the band was told it would be too expensive to record an actual live recording.
 The record itself was reportedly limited to only 10,000 copies, released only in vinyl and cassette formats.

-The tracks were later re-released along with four new songs as the album G N' R Lies (1988).
+The tracks were later re-released along with four new acoustic songs as the album G N' R Lies (1988).

 In 2018, they were included as bonus tracks on the reissue of Appetite for Destruction and featured seamless crowd noise between the songs along with a fifth song, "Shadow of Your Love".

 Background

 The four songs on the EP were selected from the band's demo tapes: two are cover versions and two are originals.
 The EP was a faux-live recording with overdubbed crowd noise, but these are in fact studio performances.